townivan/townivan.github.io/_posts/2023-08-09-javascript-arrow-functions.md

 () => ({}) // passing a object literal {}
 ```

-The extra paratheses are used to indicate that the upcoming `{` is part of an object literal instead of the starting `{` for the function scope.
+The extra parentheses are used to indicate that the upcoming `{` is part of an object literal instead of the starting `{` for the function scope.